 Our experience with managed web data services

-When we tried to collect B2B review data using web scraping APIs, we couldn’t find any working APIs for the most popular B2B review website.
+When we attempted to collect B2B review data using web scraping APIs, we were unable to find any working APIs for the most popular B2B review website.
 Therefore, we relied on a 3rd party to build the service for us.

-This saved our team from constantly maintaining the scraper and since then, the importance of reviews declined as quantitative benchmarks took their place.
-Therefore, we no longer rely on reviews as much as we used to and it was good to rely on a 3rd party provider for that capability.
+This saved our team from constantly maintaining the scraper, and since then, the importance of reviews has declined as quantitative benchmarks have taken their place.
+Therefore, we no longer rely on reviews as much as we used to, and it was beneficial to have a third-party provider for that capability.

 Capabilities of web data collection providers